diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 - Homepage

   - The sorting dropdown needs to be functional ✅
+  - The Category box needs to be functional
   - There needs to be a place for the user to be able to see his login/logout text
   - The register page is not working